Digital Sabbath: Embrace it!

 - The tech-driven sabbath or break is also not helping some because the technological advancements were meant to connect.
 So the disconnect is somehow not exactly helping.

-- With the economies becoming faster, our tasks are getting crammed up in that same 24 hours.
+- With the economies becoming faster, our tasks are cramming up in that same 24 hours.
 Which often results in a feeling of “time is going faster.”

 This implies one thing, we need more time than a sabbath now because the activity clocks are almost full.